Gayealtun/CariTakip/README.md

-# Cari Tracking Management System
+# Current Account Management System

-A full-stack web application developed to manage customer accounts (Cari), financial transactions, and account balances.
+A full-stack web application developed to manage customer accounts(Cari), financial transactions, and account balances.
 The project was built as part of a software engineering internship using a layered architecture.

 ---